-Special menus are offered from time to time – a recent, very reasonably priced, summer Lobster Menu, for example, offered four carefully balanced courses based on lobster plus a sorbet and dessert, while a tempting à la carte Christmas menu, available through December, includes winter treats like venison and scallops (at their best in the colder months), and a traditional Dutch ‘Hutspot’ confit of beef, with smoked cheese, smoked garlic & thyme jus.
+Special menus are offered from time to time – a very reasonably priced, summer Lobster Menu, for example, may offer four carefully balanced courses based on lobster plus a sorbet and dessert, while a tempting à la carte Christmas menu, available through December, includes winter treats like venison and scallops (at their best in the colder months), and a traditional Dutch ‘Hutspot’ confit of beef, with smoked cheese, smoked garlic & thyme jus.

 Seriously delicious desserts include a Grand Dessert tasting plate including, perhaps, a silky panncotta served with a blackberry compôte and pistachio biscotti; almond, lemon & polenta cake with Glastry farm lavender & honey ice cream, and a whiskey & Valhrona chocolate torte with poached pear and Chantilly cream.